For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 ParkLet is perfect for people who are looking to rent out their car parking space for a longer time.
 That said, they offer a short-term letting service too.

-They make the process as smooth as possible, will draw up necessary contracts and collect the rent on your behalf.
+They make the process as smooth as possible by drawing up necessary contracts and collecting the rent on your behalf.

 The only downside is they have some pretty hefty fees.
 Listing your space is free, but for fixed-term bookings shorter than a week, you'll pay a 30% commission (+ VAT).
 Parklet charges a 25% commission (+ VAT) for fixed-term bookings between one and 12 weeks.